TrisPatt/Big-Ts-Chophouse/README.md

 *  Create user account
 *  Update user records
 *  Delete user account
-*  Reset password if forgotten
+*  Reset password if forgotten (WH)

 3. Implement an online reservation system
 *  Make an available reservation
 *  View reservations
 *  Update reservation details
 *  Cancel reservations
-*  Reservation reminder
+*  Reservation reminder (WH)

 4. Reviews
 *  Leave a customer review
 *  Update review
 *  Delete reviews
-*  Filter reviews
+*  Filter reviews (WH)
-*  Respond to customer reviews
+*  Respond to customer reviews (WH)

 5. Create a responsive UI/UX
 *  Design a user friendly navigation system
 *  Responsive hero section

-Detailed look can be found in the [project board]()
+Detailed look can be found in the [project board](https://github.com/users/TrisPatt/projects/2)

 ### Target Audience

-* The restaurant primarily targets meat lovers and food enthusiasts who appreciate high-quality cuts of meat and classic American cuisine.
+* The restaurant primarily targets meat lovers and food enthusiasts who appreciate high-quality ingredients and classic American cuisine.
 * Those who enjoy traditional and gourmet dining experiences, particularly with a focus on steaks.
 * Local residents who are looking for a reliable and enjoyable dining experience in their area.
 * Visitors or tourists who are seeking a recommended spot for a great meal.
-* Families, couples, and groups of friends looking for a comfortable and inviting place to dine.
+* Families looking for a comfortable and inviting place to dine.
-* People who are interested in combining dining with entertainment.
-This could appeal to those looking for a lively night out with food and music.
+* Couples, and groups of friends who are interested in combining dining with entertainment.
+This would appeal to those looking for a lively night out with food and music.
-* Adults ranging from young professionals to middle-aged individuals who enjoy live music and socializing.
-* The restaurant likely appeals to casual diners looking for a good meal as well as people celebrating special occasions, such as birthdays, anniversaries, or other gatherings.
+* Casual diners looking for a good meal as well as people celebrating special occasions, such as birthdays, anniversaries, or other gatherings.
-* While the focus is on hearty meals, including a vegan burger option suggests a secondary target audience of health-conscious or vegan diners who are looking for plant-based options within a traditional dining setting.

 ### First time user